marcosguida/OS-process_monitor-Linux/README.md

 ## OS process monitor - Python

-This is a Python script that aims to monitor running processes on a Linux operating system and alert for those that exceed certain CPU and memory usage limits.
+Python script that aims to monitor running processes on a Linux operating system and alert for those that exceed certain CPU and memory usage limits.

 ## Feature